-The CWG led the review which included evaluating and updating our 2019-21 HREiR action plan, conducting a researcher development gap analysis and feeding back on proposed activities for 2021-2023 action plan.

-Drafts of the proposed activities included in the new action plan were shared at REC and consultation meetings were held with Heads of School (HoS), Heads of Department (HoD) and Directors of Research (DoR) (27 participants) to evaluate progress and agree priorities and the strategic direction for 2021-23.
-To enhance opportunities for consultations, these meetings will continue to take place on a termly basis to discuss key issues and updates, share examples of good practice, and inform ongoing researcher development activity.
+The CWG led our 8-year progress review against the 2019-21 action plan, our researcher development gap analysis and fed back on proposed activities for 2021-2023.
+Drafts of the new action plan were shared at REC and consultation meetings were held with Heads of School (HoS), Heads of Department (HoD) and Directors of Research (DoR) (27 participants) to evaluate progress and agree priorities and the strategic direction for 2021-23.
+With the intention of enhancing opportunities for regular consultation, these meetings will continue to take place on a termly basis to discuss key issues and updates, share examples of good practice, and inform ongoing researcher development activity.

-We invited research staff to provide feedback via an online survey, however, the response rate continues to be low (under 5% of the total research population).
+In addition, going forward the Research Training Officer will attend departmental meetings on a termly basis, to update researchers directly on progress made with the action plan implementation and invite researchers' direct input into the development of new initiatives.
+To inform the current progress review, we invited research staff to provide feedback via an online survey, however, the response rate continues to be low (under 5% of the total research population).
 This has informed our strategic priority to focus on engaging researchers in feedback and evaluation mechanisms for 2021-2023.
-Our new ECR Network is one way in which we hope to achieve this due to its relative infancy, it did not generate sufficient feedback for this reporting period.

-In recognition of this, we asked HoDs and DoRs to consult with their ECR's and share feedback on the draft action plans, and we also asked departments to report on mentoring provision for ECRs.
+Our new ECR Network is one way in which we hope to achieve this; due to its relative infancy, it did not generate sufficient feedback for this reporting period.
+In recognition of this, we asked HoDs and DoRs to consult with their ECRs and share feedback on the draft action plans, and we also asked departments to report on mentoring provision for ECRs.
+Going forward, we will look to expand the ECR network and will reach out to ECRs directly via email and through dedicated meetings convened by the Research Training Officer.
 Further information about the research culture at departmental level, including opportunities and priorities for researcher career development, was obtained from REF2021 Environment Statements and was used to inform plans to enhance our training and development programme.
+We have already put in place plans for direct engagement with research contract staff in the future.
+This includes regularised focus group discussions with R-only staff.